-4. (a)It shall be the duty of the Executive Committee to manage and administer all the contracts, litigation, funds, lands and property of the Synod and generally to exercise all of the powers and functions of the Synod between sessions of the Synod in accordance with the Constitution and Canons, except enacting, amending or repealing the Canons or the Constitution.

-Nothing in this section shall be interpreted as impairing, diminishing, or affecting in any way the pastoral or disciplinary aspects of the authority and jurisdiction of the Bishop of Algoma in respect to a bishop, priest or deacon, or a lay person who is subject to the jurisdiction of the Bishop of Algoma.

-(b) The Executive Committee shall ensure that the Treasurer, and such other members of the staff as it shall designate, be bonded for such amounts as the Executive Committee shall decide upon.
+- 4. a) It shall be the duty of the Executive Committee to manage and administer all the contracts, litigation, funds, lands and property of the Synod and generally to exercise all of the powers and functions of the Synod between sessions of the Synod in accordance with the Constitution and Canons, except enacting, amending or repealing the Canons or the Constitution.
+Nothing in this section shall be interpreted as impairing, diminishing, or - Nothing in this section shall be interpreted as impairing, diminishing, or affecting in any way the pastoral or disciplinary aspects of the authority and jurisdiction of the Bishop of Algoma in respect to a bishop, priest or deacon, or a lay person who is subject to the jurisdiction of the Bishop of Algoma. - b) The Executive Committee shall ensure that the Treasurer, and such other members of the staff as it shall designate, be bonded for such amounts as the Executive Committee shall decide upon.

-[for other duties, see Canon B-1, and Section D:Diocese: Finances]
+[for other duties, see Canon B-1, and Section D: Diocese: Finances]